Sabellius: Modern movements

 Although there are some doctrinal characteristics shared by a modern group called Oneness Pentecostals with those of Sabellius, the former do not teach the exact doctrine of Dispensational Modalism as purportedly taught by Sabellius.
 Some consider this, however, an unfounded assertion, as we have no writings of Sabellius to definitively prove for one way or another.

 So it cannot be certain whether Sabellius taught a dispensational Modalism or taught what is known today as the Oneness Pentecostal theology since all we have of his teaching comes through the writing of his enemies.
 All of his original works were destroyed.
 For example, the doctrines that were purportedly believed by the Templars have recently been shown to be falsifications.
 The following excerpts demonstrate some of the known doctrinal characteristics of ancient Sabellians which may compare with the doctrines in the modern Oneness movement.
 Both movements hold that the Biblical God is one Person, not Three.
 And that Father, Son, and Spirit are different aspects or manifestations of that one Person, and not three distinct persons.

 Sabellianism was doctrine adhered to by a sect of the Montanists.
 The Montanists are the same sect that Tertullian himself was a member of when he wrote (the anti-Sabellian) Against Praxeas.
-Apparently then, there were both Trinitarian and modalist participants in the Monatism which was later condemned.
+Apparently then, there were both Trinitarian and modalist participants in the Montanism which was later condemned.
 Cyprian wrote of Sabellians "How, when God the Father is not known-nay, is even blasphemed-can they who among the heretics are said to be baptized in the name of Christ only, be judged to have obtained the remission of sins?"
-In 225AD Hippolytus spoke of them saying "Some of them assent to the heresy of the Noetians, affirming the Father Himself is the Son."
+In 225 AD Hippolytus spoke of them saying "Some of them assent to the heresy of the Noetians, affirming the Father Himself is the Son."
 Victorinus had this to say of them "Some had doubts about the baptism of those who appeared to recognize the same Father with the Son with us, yet who received the new prophets."